Our band conductor, Simon Nicholls

 Today

 Simon is a passionate advocate for community music and has had the opportunity to conduct several civilian community brass and wind bands.
-He was invited to become Principal Conductor of the Bournemouth and District Concert Band in September 2018 and is looking forward to a long and successful collaboration with the band.
+He was invited to become Principal Conductor of the Bournemouth and District Concert Band in September 2018.